Women in Science Program

 The Women in Science Program at Maimonides Medical Center is led by Donna-Marie Manasseh, MD, Director of the Maimonides Breast Cancer Program, and Dr. Rebecca Rhee, Chief of Colon and Rectal Surgery.
 The program provides a unique opportunity for qualified female applicants to intern in the hospital under the guidance of an assigned physician and experience life as a surgeon.

-The internship will take place from Monday, July 5 to Tuesday, July 30, 2019.
-The participants will be involved in a wide array of scientific and medical experiences, including research, viewing a surgery, assisting at a medical office, and working with an assigned mentor.
-This experience will help the students understand what a career in medicine and science is all about.
+The internship takes place in the month of July.
+The participants are involved in a wide array of scientific and medical experiences, including research, viewing a surgery, assisting at a medical office, and working with an assigned mentor.
+This experience helps the students understand what a career in medicine and science is all about.
 The program encourages high school students to work diligently in order to achieve their goal of becoming doctors and scientists in the future.

 The program’s objective is to inspire young women by providing a hands-on learning experience, during which the students will